miyagis-forests/farmacy-food-kata/requirements/quality-attribute-rqmts.md

 ## *Interoperability with vendor POS system*
-- The cost to adapt the Farmacy Food system to interact with the POS system of a given vendor (coffee shop, grocery store, etc.) should be low (e.g., less than 3 person-days)
+- The cost to adapt the Farmacy Food system to interact with the POS system of a given vendor (coffee shop, grocery store, etc.) should be low (e.g., less than 3 person-days).
 - The system must be able to interact with multiple vendor POS systems.

 ## *Scalability (elasticity)*